Asynchronous RIS-assisted Localization: A Comprehensive Analysis of Fundamental Limits: The Impact of Each Part of the Cascaded Channel on the Fundamental Limits

 \subsection{Near-field vs. Far-field: RIS-UE Part}

 First we focus on the channel between the UE and the RIS.
-In this part of the channel, when the spherical wavefront is considered as (\refeq{dru_near}), (\refeq{DdRU_pU_near}) and (\refeq{DdRU_eta_near}), both the FIM $\mathbf{J}$ and $\bar{\mathbf{J}}$ are generally invertible and the EFI for the intermediate parameters (\refeq{EFI}) are positive with adequate samples, which means that theoretically the position of the UE and all the intermediate parameters related to the position can be estimated in the near-field scenario.
-However, as the distance between the user and the RIS $d_\mathrm{RU}\to\infty$ or when the far-field planar wavefront is adopted as (\refeq{drU_far}), we will prove that it is impossible to localize the UE because the position-related parameter $d_\mathrm{RU}$ cannot be estimated. \begin{proposition} When $d_\mathrm{RU}\to\infty$ or the far-field scenario is considered in the RIS-UE part of the channel, the EFI for the distance parameter $\bar{J}_\mathrm{E}(d_\mathrm{RU})=0$ and the FIM $\mathbf{J}$ and $\bar{\mathbf{J}}$ are singular, regardless of the path-loss. \end{proposition} \begin{IEEEproof}[\bf{Proof}] When the far-field scenario is considered, according to (\refeq{drU_far}) we have $\frac{\partial {d}_{r\mathrm{U}}}{\partial d_{\mathrm{RU}}} = 1$ for all $r$.
-While in the near-field scenario, when we let $d_\mathrm{RU}\to\infty$, combining (\refeq{dru_near}) and (\refeq{DdRU_eta_near_1}) we also have
+In this part of the channel, when the spherical wavefront is considered as (\refeq{dru_near}), (\refeq{DdRU_pU_near}) and (\refeq{DdRU_eta_near}), both the FIM ${\boldsymbol{\mathcal{J}}}$ and $\bar{\boldsymbol{\mathcal{J}}}$ are generally invertible and the EFI for the intermediate parameters (\refeq{EFI}) are positive with adequate samples, which means that theoretically the position of the UE and all the intermediate parameters related to the position can be estimated in the near-field scenario.
+That is, although the TOA information cannot be inferred due to the synchronization mismatch $\xi$ and the unknown attenuation $\alpha$, the position information of the UE can be obtained from the curvature of the spherical wavefront \emph{passively} sensed by the RIS.\footnote{\textcolor{blue}{Unlike the traditional near-field localization scenario that the COA is sensed by the \emph{active} antenna array.}} However, as the distance between the user and the RIS $d_\mathrm{RU}\to\infty$ or when the far-field planar wavefront is adopted as (\refeq{drU_far}), we will prove that it is impossible to localize the UE because the position-related parameter $d_\mathrm{RU}$ cannot be estimated. \begin{proposition} When $d_\mathrm{RU}\to\infty$ or the far-field scenario is considered in the RIS-UE part of the channel, the EFI for the distance parameter $\bar{J}_\mathrm{E}(d_\mathrm{RU})=0$, regardless of whether considering the multi-paths between the BS and the RIS. \end{proposition} \begin{IEEEproof}[\bf{Proof}]